spiceai/spiceai/README.md

 2024-02-14T18:34:15.175189Z  INFO runtime::datasource: Refreshing data for taxi_trips
 ```

-**Step3** Run queries against the dataset using the SpiceAI SQL REPL.
+**Step 3.** Run queries against the dataset using the SpiceAI SQL REPL.

 ## Sample project using the SpiceAI runtime.